jfuruness/lib_utils/README.md

     * retry: (decorator) retries a function if it errors with error X Y times, sleeping z seconds inbetween each time
     * Pool: (context manager) creates a pathos processing pool that closes automatically
     * run_cmds: Runs bash commands properly.
 Can suppress stdout.
+    * get_tags: Gets all tags of a given url

 ```python
 from lib_utils import file_funcs, helper_funcs, print_funcs